barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Background & Introduction
 --------------

-Stop and Frisk is a policing strategy that has been fiercely debated over its relatively short life.
-Proponents argue that it preempts crime by allowing officers to intervene and check for illegal weapons that may be used in future crimes, while opponents argue that the law allows police officers to harass people of color without any legal grounds.
+Stop and Frisk is a policing strategy that has been fiercely debated .
+Proponents argue that it preempts crime by allowing officers to intervene and check for illegal weapons that may be used in future crimes, while opponents argue that the law allows police officers to harass people of color with weak, or if any, reasonable suspicion that the person is about to commit a crime.

 Earlier this year, the DC Metropolitan Police Department (MPD) released incident-level stop and frisk data, documenting individual stop and frisk encounters between 2010 and 2016.
 The full dataset, which can be found [here along with further documentation](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) contains demographic information about the person that was stopped, as well as the time and block where the person was stopped by police.
 This data provided an opportunity to examine the policing behavior in the District.